 Of course, the best of (many, many) Disney remakes of Cinderella will always be A Cinderella Story, for the simple reason that Jennifer Coolidge absolutely bodied the Disney villain role of the evil stepmother almost as much as she bodied on-screen son Stifler’s friends in American Pie.

 Want more classics?
 The best ’90s movies

-But as far as straight-up remakes go, this live-action Disney movie stays true enough to the source material while giving us some pretty stunning visuals.
-The problem is, the actors that they chose were no less two-dimensional than the cartoon characters they were remaking.
+But as far as straight-up remakes go, this live-action Disney remake stays true enough to the source material while giving us some pretty stunning visuals.
+The problem is the actors that they chose were no less two-dimensional than the cartoon characters they were remaking.

 Alice in Wonderland (2010)

 The wackiness inherent in Alice in Wonderland makes it a perfect fit for Tim Burton, and it’s clear from watching the movie that he was able to fully unleash his weirdness in the directing, storytelling, and style of the movie.

 Although Helena Bonham Carter was a standout as the Queen of Hearts, Johnny Depp, Burton’s other ol’ reliable, was given an unnecessarily inflated role as the Mad Hatter and, in all honesty, was creepy.

 While creepiness and exaggeration are to be expected with Tim Burton movies, it felt like this live-action Disney remake was less Alice-in-Wonderland and more Emotionally-Unstable-Mad-Hatter-Dominating-Screentime-In-Wonderland.